Amethyst

 Did you know?

-refers to a rock cavity lined with crystals.
-The term druse
+The term geode refers to a rock cavity lined with crystals.
+The term druse is used to refer to flattened cavities in geodes.

 When heated to around 450°C, Amethysts turn yellow and are called "Citrines": at this stage, they are often mistaken for natural Citrines.

-Uruguayan amethyst is highly sought-after because its crystals are more intense violet and brilliant than those from other deposits.
+Uruguayan amethyst is highly sought after because its crystals are a more intense and purple than amethysts from other deposits.

 Lithotherapy